-- + Indicates management contract or compensatory plan. † Filed previously. - ^ These certifications are being furnished solely to accompany this Annual Report pursuant to 18 U.S.C.
-Section 1350, and are not being filed for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, and are not to be incorporated by reference into any filing of the Registrant, whether made before or after the date hereof, regardless of any general incorporation language in such filing.
++ Indicates management contract or compensatory plan.

+^ These certifications were furnished solely to accompany the Annual Report pursuant to 18 U.S.C.
+Section 1350, and were not filed for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, and are not to be incorporated by reference into any filing of the Registrant, whether made before or after the date hereof, regardless of any general incorporation language in such filing.